geeklady2/geeklady2/README.md

-The public code repositories are not a good representation of what I am capble of, they tend to be quick one-off projects done for a volunteer group, inheriting code for a volunteer group, or something developed for teaching purposes
+The public code repositories are not a good representation of what I am capble of, they tend to be quick one-off projects done for a volunteer group, inheriting code for a volunteer group, fill a gap at work (I'm not a developer) or something developed for teaching purposes

 <!---
 geeklady2/geeklady2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.